WTW-IM/es-components/packages/es-components/src/components/controls/buttons/Button.md

 </div>
 ```

 Setting the `block` property will force the button to expand to the width of it's parent container.
 Buttons will default to `block` at the mobile breakpoint.
+The `mobileBlock` prop can be used to override this default.

 ```
 const buttonContainerStyle = {